 Our comprehensive new guide explains how to engage your value chain in carbon reduction.

-In the downloadable guide Enterprise Value Chain Carbon Emission Reduction, you’ll find six building blocks to measure and reduce your business’s value chain carbon emissions.
+In the downloadable guide Enterprise Value Chain Carbon Emission Reduction, you’ll find six building blocks to calculate and reduce your business’s value chain emissions using carbon accounting.

 Download the guide

 The guide provides a roadmap for businesses to engage their value chains in carbon reduction, with a focus on practicality and pragmatism.

 - Getting Everyone to Net-Zero: a message from Normative CEO Kristian Rönn.

 By following this guide, you empower your company to make the carbon reductions necessary to fight climate change while keeping your company competitive and compliant.

 Why reduce your value chain emissions?

 Beginning to reduce the carbon emissions from your value chain can seem like a tricky process.
 But it’s well worth it, both for the climate and for your business.